The strange death of Yi-Jien Hwa in Glacier National Park

 Yi-Jien Hwa avalanche lake, glacier national park

-A sad tale of a solo hiker probably succumbing to the terrain in this dangerous part of the Glacier National Park.
+It is a sad tale of a solo hiker probably succumbing to the terrain in this dangerous part of the Glacier National Park.
 But the cause of death remains a mystery on that first day of hiking around Avalanche Lake.
 A slip, rockfall or something more sinister?
 It was surprising that Hwa's body was never found much earlier after such a comprehensive search.

 StrangeOutdoors Exclusive Members Only Area